joe-dorward/samples/mesopotamia_v1.03.md

 ## Mesopotamia
 At some point in time, our ancestors began moving about the landscape less and dragging all 'their stuff' with them when they went.
-That appears to have happened first in Mesopotamia, when Northern Europe was still deep in the Ice Age about ten-to-fifteen thousand years ago (but don't quote me on that).
+That appears to have happened first in Mesopotamia, when Northern Europe was still deep in the Ice Age more than ten-thousand years ago (but don't quote me on that).
 If you'd thought about the name a little, you would likely have realised that _meso_ means _between_, and that _pot_ likely has the same meaning that it has in _potable_ - and - that would be a good guess.
 Mesopotamia, rather than being a country (in any sense of the word) is the name applied to the geographical area between, and surrounding the
 [Tigris](https://en.wikipedia.org/wiki/Tigris) and [Euphrates](https://en.wikipedia.org/wiki/Euphrates).